The editors would like to thank all the contributors for the material sent in to us.

 Mike Quille is a writer and reviewer for the Morning Star, and co-managing editor of Culture Matters.

-Peter Raynard is a writer and editor of Proletarian Poetry, www.proletarianpoetry.com.
-He has been widely published and has a collection out soon, The Common Five-Eighters, from Smokestack Books.
-He is a member of Malika’s Poetry Kitchen, a poetry collective set up by Malika Booker.
+Peter Raynard is a writer and editor of Proletarian Poetry: poems of working class lives, which has featured over 130 poems.
+He has been widely published and his debut collection Precarious will be published by Smokestack Books in April 2018.
+His poetic coupling of the Communist Manifesto will be published by Culture Matters in May, 2018.
+He is also a member of Malika’s Poetry Kitchen, a poetry collective set up by the poet Malika Booker.

 Kimberley Reynolds is the Professor of Children’s Literature in the School of English Literature, Language and Linguistics at Newcastle University in the UK.
 Recent publications include Children’s Literature in the Oxford University series of Very Short Introductions (2012) and Left Out: The Forgotten Tradition of Radical Publishing for Children in Britain, 1910-1949 (Oxford University Press, 2016).